dotnet/docs-maui/docs/get-started/first-app.md

 ---
-title: "Build your first .NET MAUI app in Visual Studio"
+title: "Build your first .NET MAUI app"
 description: "How to create and run your first .NET MAUI app."
 zone_pivot_groups: preview-platforms
 ms.date: 07/15/2021